Skip to main content Skip to secondary navigation

 Caroline Winterer

 “I am William Robertson Coe Professor of American History at Stanford, and Chair of the Department of History.
 I teach courses on early American history, the history of ideas, the Lewis and Clark Expedition, and on the history of science, including the history of Darwin and evolution.
 I’m a big believer in experiential education: students getting hands-on experience with ancient and modern artifacts, manuscripts, architecture, and artworks.
-My latest book is How the New World Became Old: The Deep Time Revolution in America (2024), which shows why 19th-century Americans came to believe that their continent was the oldest in the world, full of dinosaurs and wooly mammoths.”
+My latest book is How the New World Became Old: The Deep Time Revolution in America (2024), which shows why 19th-century Americans came to believe that their continent was the oldest in the world, full of dinosaurs and woolly mammoths.”

 Charlotte Hull